JohnSnowLabs/spark-nlp/docs/_posts/HashamUlHaq/2022-02-08-ner_nature_nero_clinical_en.md

 ## Description

 This model is based on the NERO corpus, capable of extracting general entities.
+This model is trained to refute the claims made in https://www.nature.com/articles/s41540-021-00200-x regarding Spark NLP's performance and we hereby prove that we can get better than what is claimed.
+So, **this model is not meant to be used in production.**

 ## Predicted Entities